tvierb/userlimit/README.md

 You also can stop the program and look into the state file to check the counters.

+## Changelog

+### Name clash when doing shell completion

+The filenames "userlimit.pl" and "userlimit.service" have too many chars in common.
+I don't want to enter more than two chars user:

+    vim us<TAB>

+-> Move the unit to a subdir.
+-> Renamed the program.

 ## TODO / Ideas

 ### "Add some time for user X only for today"